roynwu/personal-website-v1/about/index.md

  <tr>
     <td><image width="100%" src="/img/head_shot.JPG"></td>
     <td>
-My name is Roy and I am a Data Scientist interested in Machine Learning and Computer Vision.
+Hi!
+My name is <b>Roy</b> and I am a Data Scientist interested in Machine Learning and Computer Vision.

 I am currently pursuing a Master of Science in Engineering in Data Science at the [University of Pennsylvania](https://dats.seas.upenn.edu/), with a concentration in Computer Vision.
 During Summer 2020, I am interning at [The Trade Desk](https://www.thetradedesk.com/) (NASDAQ: TTD) as a Data Science Intern.